jdiaz4302/lake_ice_prediction/03_eval/src/A_EvaluationMetrics.md

 plt.xticks(range(1, len(titles)+1), titles);
 ```

 The best `massive lstm` performed best, but `massive lstm`s, in general, were a less reliable training set up.
-Desirable this unreliability across seeds, the best `massive lstm` was the best in 2/3 date-based performance categories (ice off and ice duration); it was near-best on ice on prediction too.
+Despite this unreliability across seeds, the best `massive lstm` was the best in 2/3 date-based performance categories (ice off and ice duration); it was near-best on ice on prediction too.

 The 2nd best model was an `avg lstm`.
 This set up is common and was more consistent than the `massive lstm`s.